lehcimcramtrebor/es-theme-forever/README.md

 **Video ratio:**

 In all views, choose between original video ratio or stretched.
-For example, a vertical arcade game in streched mode will display in 4/3 full screen, in oringinal mode it will display at original vertical format in middle of screen.
+For example, a vertical arcade game in streched mode will display in 4/3 full screen, in original mode it will display at original vertical format in middle of screen.